rhodyprog4ds/BrownFall21/resources/learning.md

 In the annotated notes, there will often be extra questions or ideas on how to extend and practice the concepts.
 Try these out.

 If you find anything hard to understand or unclear, write it down to bring to class the next day.

+There will be additional drills posted to Prismia chat for you to try.

 ## Assignments